muntahayousaf/developershub-datascience-internship/README.md

 - Loan Conversion Prediction

 ### Key Insights
-- High income customers loan accept karne ke liye zyada likely hote hain.
+- High-income customers are more likely to accept personal loan offers.
-- Credit card holders aur active banking customers zyada responsive hote hain.
+- Credit card holders and active banking users are more responsive.
-- Previous campaign response strong predictor hai.
+- Previous campaign responses are strong predictors of acceptance.
-- Education aur financial stability loan acceptance mein important role play karti hai.
+- Education level and financial stability play an important role in loan acceptance.

 ---